daegalus/csrd/content.en/04-genres/05-romance.md

 Infatuation can happen whether the PC is attracted to an NPC or a PC.

-## Optional Rule: Relationship Levels
+## Optional Rules: Relationship Levels

 When a PC first establishes a relationship with a character (PC or NPC), the GM should assign the relationship a level.
 If there's no connection at all, there is no relationship (level 0).
 Otherwise, the starting relationship is probably level 1.
 In certain circumstances, a relationship might start at level 2, indicating a far stronger initial connection than usual.